Admissions Frequently Asked Questions for Prospective Students

 We know you’ve got questions – and Trinity has answers!

-These are uncertain times yet we know you are still eager to take the next step and go to college.
-Trinity’s Admissions Office is open virtually and we’re always available to answer your questions.
+This has been quite a year!
+We’re all getting back to campus and we’re ready to welcome you to Trinity!
+These are still uncertain times yet we know you are eager to take the next step and go to college.
+Trinity’s Admissions Office is open and we’re always available to answer your questions.
 We encourage you to apply to Trinity – the application is online and there’s no fee.
 We are handling admissions applications every day, and staff in Trinity’s financial aid office are processing financial aid packages.

 We know everyone is stressed about money and we can help: Trinity has the lowest tuition of any private university in the Washington region, and with financial aid, Trinity is very affordable.
 We work with you every step of the way.